szymeqic-git/projekt_psl/README.md

 ![](https://33333.cdn.cke-cs.com/kSW7V9NHUXugvhoQeFaf/images/d32f02a0d256a3cb3115a531a950927cc46e02269df37cbd.png)

-#### Poziomy systemu
+#### System levels

->      0. Na najniższym poziomie _0_ znajdują się urządzenia _wykonawcze_ oraz _pomiarowe_
+>      0. On the lowest level there are _executive_ and _measuring_ devices
 >
-> 1. Pierwszy poziom składa się ze sterowników **PLC**
+> 1. First level cosists of **PLC** controllers
-> 2. Poziom drugi to komputery nadzorujące, odpowiedzialne za **HMI** oraz przekazanie informacji do komputerów koordynujących
+> 2. Level two are supervisory computers, responsible for **HMI** and transferring information to coordinating computers
-> 3. Jednostki poziomu trzeciego nie wplywają bezpośrednio za działanie elementów wykonawczych, ale moniturują całokształt produkcji
+> 3. Level third’s units do not have direct influence on executive devices’ work but they monitor overall production
-> 4. Najwyższy poziom jest odpowiedzialny za planowanie produkcji i zbiorową analizę danych
+> 4. The highest level is responsible for production plan and collective data analysis

 ## SCADA System Components
 #### Remote Terminal Unit (RTU)